MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/resources/authoringResourceClass.md

 <#
     This method is equivalent of the Set-TargetResource script function.
-    It sets the resource to the desired state.
+    It sets the Resource to the desired state.
 #>
 [void] Set() {
     $set = Set-File -ensure $this.ensure -path $this.path -content $this.content